LambdaSchool/webapi-i-guided-solution/README-lesson-plan.md

 }
 ```

-1. the error is because express doesn't know how to parse JSON from the body.
+1. The error is because express doesn't know how to parse JSON from the body.
-1. add `express.json()` middleware and explain what it does.
-Tell students we'll know more about how `middleware` works in the _middleware module_.
+1. Add `express.json()` middleware and explain what it does.
+1. Tell students we'll know more about how `middleware` works in the _middleware module_.
-1. make the POST request again.
+1. Make the POST request again.
 Note that the dog we get back includes the `id`.

 ### You Do (estimated 5m to complete)